burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 ## Template Syntax Remarks
-Starting from C++11 it is not necessary during instantiating a template, ake a space in the right shift operator `>>` when it's used during template instantiation.
+Starting from C++11 it is not necessary during instantiating a template, write a space in the right shift operator `>>` when it's used during template instantiation.
 In the case of specifying an integral type in a template parameter and wishing to perform right-shift `>>`, you should enclose the expression in parentheses starting from C++11.
 Example of using `>>`:
 ```cpp
 template <class T, int size>
 class AA {